krishaamer/green-filter-research/research/literature/design.md

 -   Empowering people to live a sustainable day

-#### Digital Product Design {#digital-product-design}
+### Digital Product Design {#digital-product-design}

 Young people expect a product.

+@ceschinEvolutionDesignSustainability2016 shows how design for sustainability has expanded from a product focus to systems-thinking focus placing the product inside a societal context of use.
+For example
+@CargoBikeFREITAG, Recycled clothing maker FREITAG offers sustainability-focused services such ass cargo bikes so you can transport your purchases and a network for *shopping without payment* = swapping your items with other members, as well as repairs of their products.
+Loaning terminology from ***service design***, the user journey within an app needs to consider each touchpoint on the way to a state of success.

+@weinschenk100ThingsEvery2011 says “People expect most online interactions to follow the same social rules as person-to-person interactions.
+It’s a shortcut that your brain uses to quickly evaluate trustworthiness.”

+Interface Studies: @davidhoangCreatingInterfaceStudies2022, the head of product design at Webflow, suggests taking cues from art studies to
+***isolate the core problem***.
+“An art study is any action done with the intention of learning about the subject you want to draw”.
+As a former art student, Hoang looks at an interface as *“a piece of design is an artwork with function”*.

 -   @koningsHowPrepareYour2020
 -   “Digital sustainability principles”
 -   Eminent journal Design Studies, 1st design journal
--   @ceschinEvolutionDesignSustainability2016 shows how design for
-    sustainability has expanded from a product focus to systems-thinking focus placing the product inside a societal context of use.
--   @CargoBikeFREITAG, Recycled clothing maker FREITAG offers sustainability-focused services such ass cargo bikes so you can transport your purchases and a network for *shopping without payment* = swapping your items with other members, as well as repairs of their products.
 -   Part of digital product design are **design systems** to keep consistency across the experience.
 Create a design system to best to showcase my analytic skills: